peterrobert/javascript-to-do-list/README.md

 # Javascript-To-Do-List

-> The aim of this project was to create a to do list using Javascript classes.I implemented the single responsibility principal.
-I also used fire base (cloud firestore) to store my data.
+> The aim of this project was to create a to do list using Javascript classes.I implemented the single responsibility principal.I also used fire base to store my data.

 ![The App](itsGif.gif)